koobind/koobind/docs/usage.md

 groupbinding.directory.koobind.io/jsmith-devs created
 ```

 Of course, you will need to be allowed to create resources in the `koo-system` namespace.
 This is the case of the 'admin' user we created during installation procedure.
-We used it in this sample.
+We will use it in this chapter.

 ### User